 The Weekly Review offers links to useful editing, proofreading, freelancing and publishing news articles published online in the past seven days.

 Independent author T.P.
 Archie recently published A Guide to First Contact, a post-apocalyptic novel set in 2060.
 His search for editorial assistance initially led him to me.
-However, after some discussion about what was needed, we agreed that he’d benefit from an editor, not a proofreader.
-I pointed him in the right direction and he hired one of my SfEP colleagues to copy-edit the manuscript.
+However, after some discussion about what was needed, we agreed that he’d benefit from an developmental and line editor, not a proofreader.
+I pointed him in the right direction and he hired one of my SfEP colleagues to work on the manuscript.
 Now he’s been kind enough to take time out of his busy schedule to talk to the Parlour about this experience, and his independent publishing journey more broadly.

 Parlour: First of all, congratulations on publishing your book!
 Can you give us a short synopsis of the novel and tell us how the idea for Guide came about?